Daniel-Mietchen/pledges/faq.md

     - All publications in the venue are openly licensed.
     - The materials I am to review are public and openly licensed at the moment my review is requested.
 * Am I available as a peer reviewer for scholarly grant proposals?
-  - Yes, with a strong preference for proposals that are made public
+  - Yes, with a strong preference for proposals that are made public.
   - Details depend on who asks
     - Grant authors
       - Yes, if they can demonstrate an intent to publish the proposal (e.g. by pointing to another one that is already public)